postcss/autoprefixer/README.md

 #### Why doesn’t Autoprefixer support `display: box`, `box-align`, etc?

-There was 3 specification versions for Flexbox.
+There were 3 specification versions for Flexbox.
 For example, 2009 draft suggested to write `display: box`, 2012 draft `display: flexbox`, but final versions `display: flex`.